Tsimane - Agua Negra Lodge

 The Agua Negra

 Agua Negra Base Program: The base program for Agua Negra includes fishing all waters of the Agua Negra, the waters of the Secure medium sector, and an optional day trip to the Chimoro Stream—a 15-minute canoe ride from the Lodge.
+There is also an Out-Camp option on the headwaters.

 The Agua Negra holds the best waters for sight casting to big dorados in shallow water, and the medium sector of the Secure River offers plenty of fish on subsurface structure.